Skip to navigation Skip to search

 The Partnership is made up of many local people and organisations including the local Chamber of Commerce, Federation of Small Businesses, as well as local Councils and the Member of Parliament for Wealden.

-The Partnership is working on a number of projects, as detailed in the projects page and had produced a business plan to help drive the revitalisation forward.
+The Partnership is working on a number of projects, as detailed on the Hailsham Forward CIC website.

-The Movement and Access Strategy for Hailsham and Hellingly (MASHH) was completed in November 2012 and is used to inform East Sussex County Council (and Wealden District Council) about the transport infrastructure required in Hailsham and Hellingly to support developments recently constructed and future development up to 2027 as part of the Wealden District Council Core Strategy.
+The Movement and Access Strategy for Hailsham and Hellingly (MASHH) was created and is used to inform East Sussex County Council (and Wealden District Council) about the transport infrastructure required in Hailsham and Hellingly to support developments recently constructed and future development as part of the Wealden District Council Core Strategy.

 For more details visit the East Sussex County Council website: www.eastsussex.gov.uk